 Just like in human beings, a brand voice is the unique way a brand communicates with everyone.
 But Britannia’s ting ting ti ding, Nokia’s basic ringtone or any other sound effect, audio jingle, etc. doesn’t count as the company’s brand voice.

 What is Brand Voice?

-Brand voice is the uniformity in selection of words, the attitude and values of the brand while addressing the target audience (or anyone else), and everything that’s included in conveying your brand personality to the external audience.
+Brand voice is the uniformity in selection of words, the attitude and values of the brand while addressing the target audience or others.
+It is how a brand conveys its brand personality to the external audience.